Hajjaj al-Ajmi: Terror financing

 He was extremely adept in using social media for the terrorist group's financial strategy.
 He initially used his own Twitter account to plead for donations to Syrian rebels in a series of urgent messages referencing his 250,000 followers to a phone number for donations.
 He set up a Twitter account in June 2012 entitled Popular Commission in Support of the Syrian Revolution.
 This Twitter handle worked as a means for soliciting hundreds of thousands of dollars of donations in one years' time, aimed at purchasing arms for groups in Gaza, Yemen, and Syria.
 By mid-2013, he was able to set up another fundraising campaign called the Mobilization of the People of Qatar Campaign for the Levant, which was active until August 2014 when he became a U.S. specially designated global terrorist.
 Following the designation his Twitter account became suspended, but just two days after his original account was deleted, he created a new account, and even more popular was his Instagram account.
 His Instagram account was followed by 1.3 million accounts and was used as a tool to spread al-Qaeda and al-Nusra propaganda, as well as a source of income after his assets were frozen from being sanctioned.
 He told his Instagram followers that he was selling customized posts to sponsors and local business as a way to earn money.
 Instead of carrying sponsored ads that are purchased through Facebook, the owner of Instagram, al-Ajmi was creating his own ads outside of the company's system, without sponsor labels, and receiving payment from sponsors directly and displaying his email address enticing opportunities for "partnership and advertising."
 On his new Twitter page, he posted, "Will continue supporting Islam and its people, and praise will be to Allah always.
 And only believers believe all what happens to them is for their own good."

-In July 2014, al-Ajmi publicly admitted that he collected and delivered money to Al Nusra Front under the guise of charity, as well as admitting that he purchased and smuggled arms on behalf of the terrorist group.
 In relation to his terror financing suspicions, Kuwaiti authorities arrested and detained him at the Kuwait airport upon his arrival from Qatar in August 2014.
 He was released just a day later despite his standing on numerous sanctions list.